 Here’s what you need to know to protect yourself from these unsettling marketing strategies.

-Answering the question “what is Negative SEO?” is complicated because there are so many tactics employed by black hat scammers.
+When it comes to defining negative SEO, getting specific can be tricky because there are so many different tactics employed by black hat scammers.
 However, if you understand the basics of white hat SEO, then you should be able to figure out how people can use these strategies to attack others.

 One of the most common forms of negative SEO is the use of link farms to create a bunch of low-quality, spammy links that lead to a website.
 This is also a clear example of black hat professionals using Google’s guidelines to intentionally harm the website they build links to.